rvalsot/Golang/docs/my_notes.md

 Tod's McLeod contact:
 * [Github Page](https://github.com/GoesToEleven)

-## ✓ Installation
+## ✓ Installation and Workspace

-In Ubuntu, installation and Go Path setting:
+__Installation__

+Download from source with terminal and set the `$GOPATH` environment variable that will locate your workspace.

+In Ubuntu:
 ``` shell
 $ sudo apt-get update -y
 $ sudo apt-get install -y golang